MartinRDJensen/Thesis/README.md

 /PATH/ssl/detail/openssl_types.hpp:23:10: fatal error: 'openssl/conf.h' file not found
 #include <openssl/conf.h>
 ```
 then you need to go into the MP-SPDZ directory and run "make -j8 tldr".
+Note that make -j8 tldr requires the original Makefile and the MP-SPDZ/RSIG folder to be empty.
+Therefore if mk has been run you should reset the MP-SPDZ directory.